Improving Women’s Cancer Care through Co-production

 Participants who get involved in our public and patient involvement and engagement activities can take part in a wide variety of activities of the Dame Hilda Lloyd network based on their interests and preferences.

 What has the team done before?

-Previous work led by the GO Hildas organisers led to the development of a multi-language multi-media information package on genetic testing after ovarian cancer diagnosis as one of the IMPROVE-UK Awards funded by Ovarian Cancer Action (see below highlights).
+Previous work led by the GO Hildas organisers (as part of a project called DEMO) led to the development of a multi-language multi-media information package on genetic testing after ovarian cancer diagnosis as one of the IMPROVE-UK Awards funded by Ovarian Cancer Action (see below highlights).